-Names of fields Eduction ignores when reading an XML file.
-Allows you to specify the fields in documents that are discarded before the documents are stored.
+The names of fields that Eduction ignores when reading an XML file.
+This option allows you to specify fields in documents that you want to discard before the documents are stored.

 To specify multiple fields, separate them with commas (there must be no space before or after a comma).
 You can use wildcards.